 Three (3) shift employees may select vacation time off where there is no employee scheduled off on an FLSA day.
-Vacation days that are banked may be used at times when there is space available on the vacation list as a floater as long as it will not cause overtime, at the approval of the Duty Chief or his designee.
-The Duty Chief or his designee shall approve or deny such requests on the duty day that the request is submitted, such approval shall not be unreasonably denied.
+During initial vacation selections, no more than one (1) shift officer may select a vacation day on the same day as another shift officer.
+After the fourth round of vacation selections has concluded, any vacation days that are banked may be used at times when there is space available on the vacation list as a floater as long as it will not cause overtime, at the approval of the Battalion Chief or their designee.
+The Battalion Chief or their designee shall approve or deny such requests on the duty day that the request is submitted, and such approval shall not be unreasonably denied.